9 Lessons I Learned From My Small Group

 10. Yes I am crazy.
 Yes I am overly passionate.
 But there is something sacred in the circle, and it’s my place, my path and my purpose in life!
 They have helped authenticate my calling in life.
 You know how sometimes you wonder?
 Well, I don’t wonder anymore.
 In fact, I dream more and more.
 I am honored and privileged by what He has given through my group and what I sense He will give in the future.
 I look forward to what’s in store for 2004. ---Brett Eastman

-Our Deepening Life curriculum and Randy Alcorn's Bible study on Heaven are “Purpose Driven Bible Studies” and each group session includes activities to strengthen small groups and encourage individuals to connect with God and one-another, grow to be like Christ, develop their gifts to serve others, share their life’s ministry and surrender their lives to God’s pleasure.
+Our Deepening Life curriculum is a “Purpose Driven Bible Study” and each group session includes activities to strengthen small groups and encourage individuals to connect with God and one-another, grow to be like Christ, develop their gifts to serve others, share their life’s ministry and surrender their lives to God’s pleasure.
 These small group DVD Bible studies can be a great tool for small group leaders.

 Deepening Life Together Kits for small group leaders include a DVD and Group Discussion Guide.
 Leader notes and group forms are located in the back of each guide.
 Deepening Life DVDs include short video segments called “Leader Lifters” which leaders can watch before each group session for quick tips on what the group session will include.